l3-hpc/project-template-python/README.md

 Test the Binder button:
 - Click the modified Binder button, and verify a working Notebook is being launched from *your new repo*.

+The first time you launch the Binder, it may take a long time.
+Binder has to build an image with your new environment.
+[More on Binder](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html)

 ## Modify the Notebook